EmilcyFelipe/Metr-nomo/README.md

 ### What I learned

-I could improve a lot my skills with Animated, Sound component of expo, and the its boundaries
+I could improve a lot of my skills with Animated, Sound component of expo, and the its boundaries

 ## Author